caged/lighthouse-badge/README.markdown

 ### Add the code to your GitHub wiki
 Add the code below to the wiki page you want to show Lighthouse tickets on.
-Because GitHub sanitizes inline scripts, you'll need to specify your account, token and a custom query if you'd like on a span element with the id lighthouse-parameters.
+Because GitHub sanitizes inline scripts, you'll need to specify your account, token and a custom query if you'd like on a span element with the id **lighthouse-parameters**.

     <notextile>